mikeygough/my-ACS-1111-Object-Oriented-Programming-Superhero-Team-Dueler/P01-Getting-Started/content.md

 Ok, we can initialize a hero!
 Now let's test it:

-> [action]
->
-> After completing the method, add a call to your newly created constructor at the bottom of the file.
+After completing the method, add a call to your newly created constructor at the bottom of the file.
 This will let you test what you just did.

->
-> **Hint:** The bottom of your file should look like this:
+**Hint:** The bottom of your file should look like this:
->

 ```python
 if __name__ == "__main__":
     # If you run this file from the terminal